lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 ---
 Subject:​​ Re: Authorization Clarification for Annex A Sign-off

-Kindly note that Richard is not authorized to act in the capacity of CFO and sign off the Annex A.
+Kindly note that peter is not authorized to act in the capacity of CFO and sign off the Annex A.

 Currently the official CFO designation rests with our CEO, Peter.